Health & Pregnancy

-- Contractions (tightening and hardening of the uterus), occurring more than four per hour, which may be painless
+- Contractions (tightening and hardening of the uterus), occurring more than four per hour and increasing in intensity and frequency

 - Low cramps, similar to menstrual cramps